Stvad/CrowdAnki/README.md

 If you just want to **get latest changes from other people** - you need to perform only steps 1 and 2.

---If you're not afraid of command line the following workflow can be more convenient for you. [github import](#import-from-github)

-when do some changes - you need to export on top of existing directory

-to get changes from users - pull, reimport.

-posibilities - direct write/PR

-merge, merge conflicts?

 ## Generic collaboration workflow
 The current workflow could be described as following: